A Q&A with Edi Pasalis, Director of the Kripalu Institute for Extraordinary Living

 A Yoga in the schools is going mainstream, as the symposium illustrated.
 It’s part of a broader, growing movement that includes a wide variety of mindfulness, health, and wellness initiatives, including Michelle Obama’s nutrition and exercise campaigns.
 Working together, we can build on our collective momentum and expertise to create enormous positive change in schools—and that equals positive change for our society and our future.

-The Symposium on Yoga Research (SYR) is happening September 24–26 at Kripalu.
+The Research Summit: Yoga in the Schools Pre-Conference is happening February 16–17 and the Yoga in the Schools Symposium is February 17–19, 2015 at Kripalu.
 Join us to learn more about yoga’s impact in the world.